Discharge advice for patients following eye surgery

 Can I clean my eye?

 Yes.
-You can gently clean your eye (after washing your hands) using some boiled, cooled water (made fresh every time), and some cotton wool pads.
-Do not use a flannel or handkerchief on your eye for the first month after your surgery because of the risk of infection.
+You can gently clean your eye (after washing your hands).
+Use boiled, cooled water (made fresh every time), and some cotton wool pads.
+Do not use a flannel or handkerchief on your eye for the first month after your surgery.
+This can cause an infection.

-What can I do for the first one to two weeks after my surgery?
+What can I do for the first 1 to 2 weeks after my surgery?

 When can I swim?

-Not until four weeks after your surgery.
+You cannot swim until 4 weeks after your surgery.
 This is to reduce the risk of getting an infection in your eye.

 When can I wear eye make-up?